rds8rds/nsl_trainee_program/documentations/solid and design pattern.md

   - The Strategy Design Pattern allows you to dynamically select the best strategy (transportation mode) based on changing circumstances.
   - For instance, if your initial flight is canceled due to bad weather, you can quickly switch to an alternative mode of transportation, such as taking a train or renting a car, without having to change your overall travel plans drastically.

 > Strategy Design Pattern Example

 Let’s consider a sorting application where we need to sort a list of integers.
 However, the sorting algorithm to be used may vary depending on factors such as the size of the list and the desired performance characteristics.

 > Challenges Without Using Strategy Pattern:

 - Limited Flexibility:
   > mplementing sorting algorithms directly within the main sorting class can make the code inflexible.
 Adding new sorting algorithms or changing existing ones would require modifying the main class, which violates the Open/Closed Principle.
 - Code Duplicatin
   > Without a clear structure, you may end up duplicating sorting logic to handle different algorithms.
 This can lead to maintenance issues and inconsistency in the system.
 - Hard-Coded Logic
   > Implementing sorting logic directly within the main sorting class can make the code rigid and difficult to extend or modify.
 Making changes to the sorting algorithm becomes cumbersome and error-prone.

-// image -->
 ![Strategy example](https://github.com/rds8rds/nsl_trainee_program/blob/main/images/solid%20and%20design%20pattern/strategy-example.png?raw=true)

 > How Strategy Pattern helps to solve above challenges :

 The Strategy Design Pattern addresses these challenges by encapsulating each sorting algorithm into separate classes.
 This allows for better organization, code reuse, and flexibility in the system.
 Here’s how the Strategy Pattern helps:

 - Code Reusability:
   > By encapsulating sorting algorithms into separate strategy classes, you can reuse these strategies across different parts of the system.
 This reduces code duplication and promotes maintainability.
 - Flexibility and Extensibility:
   > With the Strategy Pattern, you can easily add new sorting algorithms or change existing ones without modifying existing code.
 Each strategy is independent and can be swapped or extended without affecting other parts of the system.
 - Separation of Concerns:
   > The Strategy Pattern promotes a clean separation of concerns by isolating sorting logic into separate strategy classes.
 This improves code readability, testability, and maintainability.

 Complete Code of the above example:

 1. Context(SortingContext)